greguly/WooCommerce-Remove-All-Products/wc-remove-all-products-omniwp/readme.txt

 == Description ==

 Useful for developers who are importing products and want a tool to easily remove the products.

+= Contributing and reporting bugs =

+You can contribute code and localizations to this plugin via GitHub: [https://github.com/greguly/WooCommerce-Remove-All-Products](hhttps://github.com/greguly/WooCommerce-Remove-All-Products)

+= Support =

+Use the WordPress.org forums for community support - I cannot offer support directly for free.
+If you spot a bug, you can of course log it on [Github](https://github.com/greguly/WooCommerce-Remove-All-Products) instead where I can act upon it more efficiently.

+If you want help with a customisation, hire a developer!

 == Installation ==